 –

 To all fornicators, hear this truth, turn from your sin, and save yourself from the wrath of God.
-If anyone wants to know the truth of Biblical marriage, I have freely offered plenty of instruction through my articles on what one should do if they are found in violation of it.
+If anyone wants to know the truth of Biblical marriage, I have freely offered plenty of instruction through my articles, and in one article on what one should do if they are found in violation of it.
 You have no excuse.

 –